PJK/libcbor/doc/source/getting_started.rst

  - C build system CMake can target (make, Apple Xcode, MinGW, ...)
  .. _CMake: http://cmake.org/

-.. note:: TODOTODO As of May 2015, the 2015 release candidate of Visual Studio does not support C11.
-While CMake will be happy to generate a VS solution that you can play with, libcbor currently cannot be compiled using the MSVC toolchain.
-Both `ICC <https://software.intel.com/en-us/c-compilers>`_ and GCC under `Cygwin <https://www.cygwin.com/>`_ will work.
+.. note:: As of May 2015, not even the 2015 release candidate of Visual Studio supports C99.
+While CMake will be happy to generate a VS solution that you can play with, libcbor currently cannot be compiled using the MSVC toolchain. `ICC <https://software.intel.com/en-us/c-compilers>`_, GCC under `Cygwin <https://www.cygwin.com/>`_, and `MinGW's <http://www.mingw.org/>`_ GCC will all work.
+The MinGW build process is described below.

 **Configuration options**